OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 It is important to note that you can achieve the same thing by installing oVPN Mullvad (or another service you trust / your own VPN) configuration on your home router!
 You should also keep in mind the basic rule: the VPN is your buddy and will keep you safe from a wide range of threats, including even several WiFi and physical attacks.
 I hope this short [note](https://officercia.mirror.xyz/x91hTIDFrAL0lgqICRgWU7fLouuCMgvopQ9ZRvRXCLg) helps you decide!

+**On the opposite:**

+Don't use 3rd party VPN, rent a VPS and bootstrap open source VPN server, it's 5 min!

 </details>

 At the same time, I believe that OpSec, in its broadest sense, does not function on half-measures, and it's critical to understand how to do things in a benchmark so you have something to fall back on.